-The A8 offers an optional heads-up display that projects speed readouts in front of the driver’s line of sight, allowing drivers to view information without diverting their eyes from the road.
+The A8 offers an optional heads-up display that projects speed and other key instrumentation readouts in front of the driver’s line of sight, allowing drivers to view information without diverting their eyes from the road.
 The 300 doesn’t offer a heads-up display.

 The A8’s front and rear power windows all open or close fully with one touch of the switches, making it more convenient at drive-up windows and toll booths, or when talking with someone outside the car.
 The 300’s rear power window switches have to be held the entire time to open or close them fully.

 If the windows are left open on the A8 the driver can close them all at the outside door handle or from a distance using the remote.
 On a hot day the driver can lower the windows from a distance using the keyless remote.
 The driver of the 300 can only close the windows from inside the vehicle, with the ignition on.

 The A8’s rain-sensitive wipers adjust their speed and turn on and off automatically based on the amount of rainfall on the windshield.
 This allows the driver to concentrate on driving without constantly adjusting the wipers.
 The 300’s standard intermittent wipers change speed with vehicle speed, but can’t turn on and off or change speed based on changing rainfall.